Privacy Policy

 c) Your rights

 i.
-Information, blocking, deletion and correction
+Information, blocking, deletion, and correction

 ii.
-Right to restriction of data processing
+Right to restriction of processing

 You have the right to request the restriction of the processing of your personal data.
-To do so, you can contact us at any time at the address given in the imprint.
-The right to restriction of processing applies in the following cases:
+To do so, you can contact us at any time at the address given in the legal notice.

-- If you have objected to processing pursuant to Article 21(1) GDPR, your rights and our rights will have to be weighed against each other.
-As long as it has not been determined whose interests prevail, you have the right to demand a restriction of the processing of your personal data.
+• If you have lodged an objection pursuant to Art.
+21 (1) GDPR, a balance must be struck between your interests and ours.
+As long as it is not yet clear whose interests prevail, you have the right to request the restriction of the processing of your personal data.

 iii.
-Right of objection
+Right to object

-If data processing is carried out on the basis of Art.
-6 (1) lit. e or f GDPR, you have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you, including profiling based on those provisions.
+If the data processing is based on Art.
+6 para.
+1 lit. e or f GDPR, you have the right to object to the processing of your personal data at any time for reasons arising from your particular situation; this also applies to profiling based on these provisions.
 The respective legal basis on which processing is based can be found in this privacy policy.
-If you file an objection, we will no longer process your personal data concerned unless we can prove compelling reasons for the processing worthy of protection which outweigh your interests, rights and freedoms or the processing serves the assertion, exercise or defense of legal claims (objection according to art.
+If you object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing that override your interests, rights, and freedoms, or the processing serves to assert, exercise, or defend legal claims (objection pursuant to Art.
 21 para.
-1 DSGVO).
+1 GDPR).

 iv.
 Revocation of your consent to data processing

 v.
-Right of appeal to the competent supervisory authority
+Right to lodge a complaint with the competent supervisory authority

 vi.
 Right to data portability

-2) Data collection when visiting our website
+2. Data collection when visiting our website

-The provider is Mittwald CM Service GmbH & Co.
-KG, Königsberger Straße 4-6, 32339 Espelkamp (hereinafter Mittwald).
+Mittwald CM Service GmbH & Co.
+KG, Königsberger Straße 4-6, 32339 Espelkamp

 SSL or TLS encryption

-This site uses SSL or TLS encryption for security reasons and for the protection of the transmission of confidential content, such as the orders or inquiries you send to us as the site operator.
-You can recognize an encrypted connection by the fact that the browser's address line changes from “http://” to “https://” and by the lock symbol in your browser line.
+For security reasons and to protect the transmission of confidential content, such as orders or inquiries that you send to us as the website operator, this site uses SSL or TLS encryption.
+You can recognize an encrypted connection by the fact that the address line of the browser changes from “http://” to “https://” and by the lock symbol in your browser line.
+If SSL or TLS encryption is activated, the data you transmit to us cannot be read by third parties.

 a) Transmission of content

-- Information about your device, such as the browser used, connection speed or screen size
+• Information about your device, such as the browser used, connection speed or screen size

-b) Transmission to other service providers, plugins and tools
+b) Transmission to other service providers Plugins and tools

 c) Social media

-Our websites use social media plugins (e.g. Facebook, BlueSky, etc.).
-You can usually recognize the plugins by the respective social media logos.
-To ensure data protection on our website, we only use these plugins together with the so-called “Shariff” solution.
-This application prevents the plugins integrated into our website from transferring data to the respective provider the first time you enter the website.
-A direct connection to the provider's server is only established when you activate the respective plugin by clicking the associated button (consent).
-As soon as you activate the plug-in, the respective provider receives the information that you have visited our website with your IP address.
-If you are logged into your respective social media account (e.g. Facebook) at the same time, the respective provider can assign the visit to our website to your user account.
-You can find more detailed information about the data processed by the respective external provider in section 8 of this data protection declaration.
+Only when you activate the respective plugin by clicking on the corresponding button is a direct connection to the provider's server established (consent).
+As soon as you activate the plugin, the respective provider receives the information that you have visited our website with your IP address.
+If you are logged into your respective social media account (e.g., Facebook) at the same time, the respective provider can assign the visit to our website to your user account.

-Activating the plug-in constitutes consent within the meaning of Article 6(1)(a) GDPR.
+Activating the plugin constitutes consent within the meaning of Art.
+6 para.
+1 lit. a GDPR.
 You can revoke this consent at any time with effect for the future.

 d) IT security and optimization of the offer